OpenGamma/Strata/modules/curve/README.md

 Strata-Curves
 -------------
-This directory contains the `strata-curves` project.
+This directory contains the `strata-curves` module.

 ### Overview

-This project provides interfaces and implementations for curve building.
+This module provides interfaces and implementations for curve building.

 ### Source code

-This project is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+This module is released as Open Source Software using the [Apache v2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 Commercial support is [available](http://www.opengamma.com/) from the authors.